 The life/annuity insurance sector consists of annuities, accident and health, and life insurance.
 Net premiums written for the sector totaled $678.7 billion in 2019. *Insurance Information Institute (www.iii.org)

 We may assume safely that the final expense market shares approximately 35% of the entire industry market cap, or $238B.
 Of all the variations of life insurance, final expense has the highest cost per unit.
-It’s also important to note that we have built a coin with the capabilities to contain any data point relevant to the entire insurance and medical industry.
-Our entry objective is in final expense contracts; however, the coin is built under the premise and capabilities to ensure blockchain transparency of funds dispersed, while adding the security and integrity of sensitive data utilizing the shared trust component of blockchain technology, especially as we enter broader sectors of the insurance and medical field.
+CCLC has built a token with the capabilities of a coin that has the capacity to contain any data point relevant to the entire insurance and medical industries.
+Our entry objective is in final expense contracts; however, the token is built under the premise and capabilities to ensure blockchain transparency of funds dispersed, while adding the security and integrity of sensitive data utilizing the shared trust component of blockchain technology, especially as we enter broader sectors of the insurance and medical field.
+In an era where data is constantly compromised or hacked, we take HIPAA protections very seriously and have several contingencies in place that will protect not only the policyholder and beneficiary but also the insurance industry, keeping data secure and unalterable, by utilizing blockchain and encryption technology.

 Generally, a final expense customer is anyone who wants to secure burial expense proactively and avoid a hardship upon descendants—affordably.
-While customer age can vary from 50 to 85, the ideal final expense market is centered on people who are closest to the full retirement age of 65, about 62 to 68 years old.
+While customer age can vary, the majority is from 50 to 85; the ideal final expense market is centered on people who are closest to the full retirement age of 65—about 62 to 68 years old.
 The massive Baby Boomer demographic continues to surge into this bracket: every day, 10,000 seniors turn 65.

 To place this figure into perspective, the CDC reported a near average of 10,300 daily births and 7,700 daily deaths in the USA in 2019.
 The senior population is growing almost as fast as the general population.
 For final expense agents, this is a practical conveyor belt of 10,000 new potential customers each day.